Resources for Sponsors and Community Partners

 Review the Cultural Orientation Objectives and Indicators (CO O&Is) to learn more about required Cultural Orientation topics.
 Then, consider attending Cultural Orientation at the local Resettlement Agency to review the available Cultural Orientation curriculum and materials.
 With the local Resettlement Agency, determine who will deliver Cultural Orientation and the Cultural Orientation assessment.

 If the Cultural Orientation assessment indicates that newcomers did not demonstrate their knowledge of the underlying concepts in Cultural Orientation, then create a plan to address the newcomers’ needs.
 With the local Resettlement Agency, determine who will ensure newcomers learn the essential information and skills taught in domestic Cultural Orientation.
-Sponsors may use the relevant section of the Road Ahead, CORE’s foundational domestic CO curriculum, or activity bank to review specific CO topics with newcomers.
+Sponsors may use the relevant section of the Road Ahead- CORE’s foundational domestic CO curriculum, or activity bank to review specific CO topics with newcomers.

-Use the CO toolkit to integrate key Cultural Orientation messages into the initial resettlement services that the co-sponsor team is responsible for.
+Use the CO toolkit to integrate key Cultural Orientation messages into the early resettlement services that the co-sponsor team is responsible for.
 Use the Cultural Orientation activities checklist to track which activities group members facilitate.

 The Community Partner fact sheets support educators, law enforcement, and state public assistance staff in incorporating key Cultural Orientation messages in their service provision.
 The fact sheets include tips for effective service delivery, example Cultural Orientation messages relevant to the community partner, and an example activity showing how community partners can incorporate these key Cultural Orientation messages into interactions with newcomers.
 While the resources contain general information for each service provider, community partners may want to add community-specific information and resources.